uw-dims/dims-finalreport/docs/source/introduction.rst

 Introduction
 ============

-This document presents the Interim Report for the *Distributed Incident Management System* (DIMS).
+This document presents the Final Report for the *Distributed Incident Management System* (DIMS) Project.
 It is divided into the following sections:

 + Section :ref:`referenceddocs` summarizes referenced documents
   (with links to those available online for convenience).